Millennium History

 • Rasputin and the Prostitutes

-Rasputin surrounded by women, great passion of him There is no aspect of Rasputins life that is not controversial, but perhaps no one is as controversial as his sexuality, to this day, a hundred years after his death, far from clear.
+Rasputin surrounded by women, great passion of him There is no aspect of Rasputins life that is not controversial, but perhaps no one is as controversial as his sexuality, still today, a hundred years after his death, far from clear.
 Certainly the Siberian monk was somewhat exuberant from th

 • Khioniya Guseva, the Noseless Woman Who Attempted to Kill Rasputin